kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 #### Immutable VolumeGroup

 During the design discussions, an immutable VolumeGroup was considered but was removed because this would add lots of complexity to the design without much gain.
+It would also make it impossible to support the current way PVCs are provisioned in a Statefulset.

 Immutable VolumeGroup - PVCList or PVC Selector in the ImmutableSource field in the Spec (optional field); PVCList is in the Status.
 * Create a new VolumeGroup with existing PVCs by PVCList or PVC Selector in the Spec.
 The PVCList will be in the VolumeGroup Status as well.